manumoreno/dotfiles/README.md

 1. Resist the temptation of installing binaries manually.
 Mason does a great job installing jdtls (as long as go is installed in your system).
 2. The config file creates the workspace directory automatically.
-3. Use the ```~/.config/nvim/ftplugin/java.lua``` config as the basis of your config and tweak as necessary.
+3. Use [this jdtls config](https://github.com/manumoreno/dotfiles/blob/main/nvim/.config/nvim/ftplugin/java.lua) [```~/.config/nvim/ftplugin/java.lua``` on your system] as the basis for your config and tweak as necessary.
 Be sure to test the values of the parameters at the top!
 Particularly the ones shown below.
 (I'm using a Macbook!)
 ```
 ...
 local lsp_server_path = jdtls_path .. "/config_mac"